 Please Note: A valid Alberta Environmental Farm Plan (EFP) is a prerequisite to this program.
-EFP has implemented a 10-year renewal starting 2018, therefore and EFP completed before 2008 will not be considered valid.
+EFP has implemented a 10-year renewal starting 2018; therefore, an EFP completed more than 10 years before your application date will not be considered valid.

 *Review our Funding List for details on eligible and non-eligible expenses.

 · Construction or Upgrade of a Surface Water Management System (202)

 · Improved Manure Storage Facilities (203)